 Beginner's guide to e-drums with Addictive Drums 2

-A computer that meets the system requirements for XLN Audio products
+- A computer that meets the system requirements

 Regardless of the connections on your drum module, we recommend that you get a dedicated audio interface for music production.
 Not only does it help keeping the latency at a minimum, it also gives you proper balanced outputs (instead of the headphone jack on your laptop).
 With that said, you could get decent results with your computer’s built-in sound card, using Core Audio drivers in OSX or ASIO4ALL drivers in Windows.

 Let's get started!

 Now that you have all the necessary gear it’s time to set up your e-drum kit so that it triggers the sounds in Addictive Drums.
 If your e-drum kit is connected to your computer directly via USB, go to the e-drum manufacturer’s website and get the latest software drivers for your kit.
 If your e-drum kit is connected via MIDI In on your audio interface, make sure that the audio interface drivers are installed and up to date.